adeleke5140/buildspace-dao-starter/README.md

-# buildspace x thirdweb - Build your own DAO with just Javascript
+# Junior Developer DAO

+A concept DAO for junior developers to collaborate with each other, share resources and share job prospects.
+Inspired by the acclaimed Developer DAO

 ### **Welcome 👋**
 To get started with this course, clone this repo and follow these commands: